 Events that occur after the balance sheet date but before the financial statements were available to be issued must be evaluated for recognition of disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the Statement of Net Position date are recognized in the accompanying financial statements.
 Subsequent events which provide evidence about conditions that existed after the Statement of Net Position date require disclosure in the accompanying notes.
-Management evaluated the activity of the entity through March 24, 2017, and determined there were no events for disclosure.
+Management evaluated the activity of the entity through February 28, 2018, and determined there were no events for disclosure.
+No adjustments were considered necessary to these financials.